 You do find tossups like that in many tournaments written by high school and college kids who are either A) showing off for their friends, B) virtue signaling in some way, or C) trying to incorporate every single thing they’ve ever read about the topic into a single question.

-There’s no way for anyone to stay in business for more than 15 years (as we have) who writes pyramid questions like that.
-So, relax a little and let us explain the concept of “pyramid questions.”
+There’s no way for anyone to stay in business for more than 20 years (as we have) who writes pyramid questions like that.
+So, relax a little and let us explain “pyramid questions.”